apache/echarts-doc/en/option/partial/tooltip-common.md

 {{ use: partial-formatter-params-structure(
     extra = {
         percent: {
-        desc: 'the percentage of pie chart',
+            desc: 'The percentage of current data item in the pie/funnel series',
-    type = 'number'
+            type: 'number'
+        },
+        treePathInfo: {
+            desc: 'The ancestors of current node in the sunburst series (including self)',
+            type: 'Array'
+        },
+        treeAncestors: {
+            desc: 'The ancestors of current node in the tree/treemap series (including self)',
+            type: 'Array'
         }
     }
 ) }}

 When [trigger](~tooltip.trigger) is `'axis'`, or when tooltip is triggered by [axisPointer](~xAxis.axisPointer), `params` is the data array of multiple series.
 The content of each item of the array is the same as above.
 Besides,